juhgiyo/EpForceDirectedGraph.cs/README.md

 ### Expand NodeData ###

-You can create your own class which inherits NodeData and expand it to hold more variables to use it later like on Draw and create the node with your version of NodeData:
+You can create your own class which inherits `NodeData` and expand it to hold more variables to use it later like on `Draw` and create the node with your version of `NodeData`:

 ```c#
 public class MyNodeData: NodeData